ibm-cloud-docs/power-iaas/cli-power-iaas-onprem.md

   -r, --replication-enabled               Enables storage replication on the volume.
 Default is "false".
       --replication-sites strings         List of replication sites for volume replication.
 See "ibmcloud pi disaster-recovery" command to get a list of replication sites.
   -e, --shareable                         Whether the volumes can be attached to multiple VMs.
 Default is "false".
-  -s, --size int                          Size of the volume (in GB).
+  -s, --size int                          Size of the volume in GB.
 Size cannot exceed 200GB for storage tier "Tier5k".
   -p, --storage-pool string               Volume pool where the volume will be created.
 If the "--storage-pool" option is set then the "--affinity-policy" option cannot be specified.
   -t, --storage-tier string               Tier of the volume (use "ibmcloud pi storage-tiers" to see available storage tiers in the targeted region).
 Default to tier3 if not provided.
   -u, --user-tags strings                 Comma separated list of user tags to be attached to the volume.